artcom/java-json-http-client/README.md

-# HiveMQ Http Client for Java
+# JSON Http Client for Java

 A small utility library which performs HTTP queries with an JSON API.